forestgrape/coronavirus/index.md

 ## Note
 * This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](#https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](#https://forestgrape.github.io/coronavirus)
-* These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
+* Many parts are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * The page is in work.
 Parts under heavy work are mostly marked with '[in work]'.
-* Mistakes of any form are likely.
+Mistakes of any form are likely.
 * This page often conversational and some parts aren't rigorous and just ideas in raw form.
 These are marked as experimental.
-* The license is Creative Commons Attribution 4.0. with the following notes/relaxations:
-  * For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste).
-Feedback is still appreciated though!
-  * In scientific contexts, citing is a good and helpful practice.
+* The license is Creative Commons Attribution 4.0. with the following notes/relaxations: For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
-* Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-suggestions-and-tips) and [Covid-19](./covid19.md#public-description).
 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.

 > ###### Definitions